Reporting center for poor landlords

 Written requirement

-Ban on charging double mediation fees
+Prohibition on charging double brokerage fees

 Security deposit